-By the end of the course, each participant will have an initial declaration that has been reviewed by two fellow peers as well as knowledge of how to replicate this review in their own organizations and firms.
+By the end of the course, each participant will have an initial declaration that has been reviewed by two peers as well as knowledge of how to replicate this review within their own organizations and firms.

-- Initial T visa declaration to be used for the peer review (Requirements for the declaration will be provided after acceptance into the workshop.)
+- Have an initial T visa declaration to be used for the peer review

 Requirements for participation:

-- We will not be accepting law students or paralegals at this time due to capacity.
+- We are unable to accept law students or paralegals at this time due to capacity.

-- This course will prioritize attorneys and DOJ representatives who supervise attorneys in their own offices or who supervise pro-bono attorneys.
+- Registration priority will be given to attorneys and DOJ accredited representatives who supervise other attorneys (either within their own offices or outside pro bono attorneys).